Best-reviewed Broadway shows in New York

 Ever wondered why "opening night" isn't the actual day a show's performances start?
 "Opening night" is simply another way of saying "the day the reviews come out."

 Opening night happens anywhere from after a couple days to a couple of weeks of initial public performances, where elements of the show can be changed based on the audience response before the critics come in.
-Opening night is a celebration for a show's cast, creative team, and staff getting their hard work and artistry recognized.
+It's a celebration for a show's cast, creative team, and staff getting their hard work and artistry recognized.

 Broadway show reviews are, collectively, a great way to discover different perspectives on a show and see if it's for you.
 You might have looked up top-reviewed Broadway shows when deciding on a musical or play to see for your latest trip to New York.
 So we've made it easy by collecting some of our best Broadway reviews in one place!
 Check out Broadway musicals and plays, as well as Off-Broadway hits, that have gotten rave reviews and are still running today.

-See the best Broadway shows in 2023 and beyond, and get tickets now to Broadway shows on New York Theatre Guide.
+See the best Broadway shows in 2024 and beyond, and get tickets now to Broadway shows on New York Theatre Guide.
 Many of these shows have had yearslong Broadway runs — and having received such high praise, it's no wonder they've stuck around and become reliable audience favorites, too.
+Plus, get discounted tickets to many of these shows and more during our Black Friday and Cyber Monday sale, running for a limited time only!

 Best-reviewed Broadway shows